 On May 24, 1626, the island of Manhattan was bought by Peter Minuit, of the Dutch West India Company, for goods worth sixty guilders.
 Ten years after the purchase of Manhattan, a rare tulip bulb (Violetten Admirael van Enkhuizen) was bought for 5200 guilders, yet within a few months it was worth a hundredth of that amount, due to the collapse of the tulip market.
-The contrasting story of these two purchases shows how difficult it can be to value something correctly without knowing what the future holds.
+The contrasting story of these two purchases is revealing.
+It shows how difficult it can be to value something rightly without knowing what the future holds.

 sixty guilders is an occasional blog by Bernard Nicholas Howard.
 My overview of the Bible, “The Book of the Covenant,” is available from The Good Book Company US, The Good Book Company UK, Amazon US, and Amazon UK.